Anushka-engg/-OIBSIP-To-Do-Web/README.md

 # -OIBSIP-To-Do-Web
 task-2

-TO DO WEB
+TO DO WEB -

-This is a simple and elegant To-Do List application built with HTML, CSS, and JavaScript.
-It allows users to add, edit, mark as complete, and delete tasks.
-The task list is displayed dynamically, and counters keep track of completed and uncompleted tasks.
+This is a simple and elegant To-Do WEB built with using HTML, CSS, and JavaScript.
+Users can add, edit, mark as complete, and delete tasks.
+The task list is keep track of completed and uncompleted tasks.

 ## Features